privacyidea/privacyidea/doc/workflows_and_tools/tools/index.rst

     privacyidea-token-janitor find --tokenattribute rollout_state --tokenattribute-value clientwait

 Search for all tokens with the tokenattribute-key ``rollout_state`` and the associated tokenattribute-value ``clientwait``.

+**Note that it is also possible to work with regular expressions here.**

 tokenattribute-value-less-than INTEGER
 ......................................